 This game will be remembered for one reason - the day Mayo scored two own goals.
 Has that ever happened anywhere else in GAA history?
 A lot of people genuinely believed Mayo were cursed after this!

-A Dublin player did not score for first half hour, yet they were still two points up at halftime.
-And somehow, throughout it all, Mayo still fought back to secure an incredible draw.
+A Dublin player did not score for the first half hour, yet they were still two points up at halftime.
+And somehow, through it all, Mayo still fought back to secure an incredible draw.